Ruhle Road Lenticular Metal Truss Bridge

 Ruhle Road Lenticular Metal Truss Bridge is a historic Lenticular truss bridge located in Malta, Saratoga County, New York.
 It was constructed in 1888 by the Berlin Iron Bridge Company of East Berlin, Connecticut, and originally spanned the Black Creek in Salem, Washington County, New York.

 The plaque bolted to the bridge showing its origin.

 It was moved to its present location in 2001 and spans the Ballston Creek, where it is used by pedestrians and non-motorized vehicles.
 It replaced the Ruhle Road Stone Arch Bridge that collapsed in 1993 and subsequently delisted from the National Register of Historic Places.
-It is a single span with an overall length of 57 feet, 7 inches and width of 14 feet.
+It is a single span with an overall length of 57 ft 7 in and a width of 14 ft.
 It was listed on the National Register of Historic Places in 2004.